How to Write Meeting Minutes in 2024 | Slite

 2. They outline the meeting's structure

-As a general rule, a meeting leader should never go into a meeting without a precise plan outlining what needs to be discussed.
+As a general rule, a meeting leader should never go into a meeting without a precise plan outlining the meeting structure and what needs to be discussed.

 If you put together regular corporate minutes, you’ll get in the habit of determining meeting agenda items in advance.